DRI-network/RICO/resources/en/Complete Walkthrough.md

-# Bootstrapping your Responsible ICO
+# A Complete Walkthrough to a Responsible ICO

 If you are in the market to do an ICO, chances are big that you want to be able to show the world you are doing it responibly!